Indian Polity / Fundamental Rights

 - Difference between Prohibition and Certiorari - In these two, there is difference in procedure and not the purpose.
 The purpose of prohibition and

 However, Prohibition is available at the initial stage of the case where as Certiorari is

 available at the end of the case.
 Both are given for inaction.

 legal authority in holding such office.
 If he does not have legality, court directs him to immediately vacate the office.
-So, the intention of this

 protect the public office from its misuse and unlawful entry into it.
 However, the office must be a substantial public office and independent.

 - State High courts issue writs under Article 226 of the Constitution.
 They are applicable to the territorial limits of only that